 Yes, but if it’s someone living there permanently then it would be a good idea for them to take legal advice.
 We may ask them to sign a form acknowledging that they know there is a lifetime mortgage on the property.

-Your entitlement to state benefits could be affected by a lifetime mortgage.
+Your entitlement to means-tested benefits could be affected by a lifetime mortgage.